Progame03/tork/README.md

 Tork has its own Wheel physics component simply called `TorkWheel` which provides a greatly simplified friction computation mechanism.
 There are only three tweakable parametes: `forward grip`, `sideways grip` and `rolling friction`.

-It provides spring customization which is quite similar to the inbuilt `WheelCollider` in Unity.
+It provides spring customization which is quite similar to the built in `WheelCollider` in Unity.

 `TorkWheel` also provides recommended values and guidelines for tweaking values.